 About the Australian Script Centre

 The Australian Script Centre, the team behind AustralianPlays.org, has been selectively collecting, promoting and distributing contemporary Australian plays since 1979.
-We are recognised by the Australia Council for the Arts as a Key Organisation providing essential infrastructure services to the theatre sector.
+We are recognised by the Australia Council for the Arts as providing essential infrastructure services to the theatre sector and as a consequence they granted us multi-year funding through to the end of 2020.

 The Centre’s work supports playwrights in particular, by filling the gap left by the very small number of Australian plays that achieve commercial publication.
 Our online shopfront, AustralianPlays.org, gives playwrights a global distribution and marketing network for their work, as well as giving producers, teachers and students everywhere a simple access point for quality, production-ready Australian plays.